OtherRealms/Action-Blocks-Guide/index.rst

 **Action Range** , The Action's frame range, this uses built-in Action settings and is not controlled per-node.

 **Block Range** , The node's output frame range.
-'Start' is relative block's first frame, 'End' is global time.
+Relative to block's first frame.

 **Root Motion**, Apply root motion to and from this Action.